 Fear should not hold us back from taking our chances.
 There are infinite possibilities out there, and there’s great joy in recreating yourself.
 If you’d only give yourself the time.
-You can be anything and anyone you want in this life; but most importantly, you can be(come) who you truly are.
+You can be anything and anyone you want in this life; but most important, you can be(come) who you truly are.

 Yes, we become who we are.
 We grow into who we are.
 It’s a conscious decision we are to take every single day to get one step closer to what is it that completes us.
 It is a learning process.
 It is knowing our limitations and working with them, not against them.
 It is not having all the answers.
 It is accepting that we don’t see far down the road, nor should we.

 I didn’t see far down the road when I boarded on a plane to Kathmandu exactly 3 years ago.
 I had left my job with Nokia in Vienna after more than 6 years of working for the company.
 I knew it was not a break, but a break-up, from my career.
 Luckily, I had some money.
-Since I knew myself, I loved being around children.
-I packed a 30 kg bag and hold my heart into my chest, and I left.
+Since I knew myself, I had loved being around children.
+I packed a 30 kg bag and hold my heart into my chest and I left.
 To me, the worse it could have happened, was that no one from the NGO I had been corresponding with would wait for me at the airport.
 And then, I would do what all other tourists would do.
 I had always found my way – perhaps because I had lost it so many times – and I knew I would find my way there, too.